lizomander/NLPassignments/README.md

 # 🧠 NLP Portfolio – Student Projects in Natural Language Processing

 This repository contains a series of NLP assignments I completed as part of my AI studies.
 Each notebook demonstrates different NLP techniques and machine learning models using real-world data and tasks.
+IMPORTANT: These are not my own projects, and given to me by my practical class supervisor!

 ---